serverless/components/templates/tencent-eggjs/README_EN.md

 ### 3. Deploy

-Use `serverless` command to deploy your project, you could also add `--debug` to see the detail information in the process.
+Use the `serverless` command to deploy your project.
+You can also add the `--debug` flag to see more detailed deployment process information.

-If you have a `Wechat` account, you don't need to configure the `.env` file, just scan the QR code in terminal and sign-up a new account of Tencent Cloud.
-It's a streamlined experience.
+If you have a `WeChat` account you don't need to configure the `.env` file, just scan the QR code in terminal and use your Tencent Cloud account.

-If you don't have a wechat account, you could jump to [account](#6-account-optional) step and configure the account info.
+If you don't have a WeChat account you can jump to the [account](#6-account-optional) step and configure the account info manually.

 ```text
 $ serverless --debug